top of page

 Artie serves on the boards of a Southern Appalachian LGBTQ+ cultural and mutual aid organization and Invisible Histories, reflecting their commitment to storytelling, memory, and movement building.

-Whether building a movement, leading a congregation, or finding your place in the story of justice, Artie’s work helps people and communities grow toward courage, connection, and celebration.
+Whether you’re building a movement, leading a congregation, or finding your place in the story of justice, Artie’s work helps people and communities grow toward courage, connection, and celebration.

 bottom of page